 Once you have created a vagina your vagina shouldn’t change or shrink if you are having vaginal intercourse or using the dilator about once a week.
 If you are not sexually active, you should use the largest size dilator once a week for about 15-20 minutes (only after you are finished creating your vagina).

 I don’t want to use the dilators now – can I wait until I feel ready?
 What happens if I never create a vagina?

-The choice to have treatment – how and when – IS UP TO YOU!
+The choice whether to have treatment – as well as how and when – IS UP TO YOU!
 Like any important decision, it is essential that you get all the information before you make the decision to have treatment.
 Talking with other women who have MRKH is valuable too.
-You control your body.
-You should never be forced or pressured into using dilators by your parents, partner or medical team.
+You are in control of your body.
+You should never be forced or pressured into having treatment by your parents, partner or medical team.
 Rather, they should support you during the treatment process only when you decide the time is right.
 Your medical team has the responsibility of giving you information and resources to help you understand your reproductive health issues so YOU can make informed decisions.
-Your parents have the responsibility of helping you get medical care and helping you obtain privacy at home if/when you begin using dilators.
+Your parents have the responsibility of helping you get medical care and helping you obtain privacy at home if/when you choose to use dilators.
 You have the responsibility to learn more about MRKH and to talk with a trusted adult if you are feeling overwhelmed.

 If you have been diagnosed with MRKH or you would like an evaluation or second opinion, you may contact the Gynecology Program at Boston Children’s Hospital at: (617) 355-7648.